Skip Global navigation and goto content

 Resources

-Talk: Talk to your partner and your health care provider about risk factors, safer sex methods and testing.
+Talk: Talk to your partner and your health care provider about risk factors, safer sex methods, and testing.

-Test: Make an appointment for STD testing.
+Test: Make an appointment for STI testing.

 Treat: Treat the disease and avoid additional health problems.

-• Genital Burning
+• Genital burning

-• Genital Itching
+• Genital itching

-• Genital Discharge
+• Genital discharge

 If you have these symptoms contact your health care provider right away for an evaluation.